-In this article, I’ll show you a step-by-step process to find cheap flights based on travel tips from money expert Clark Howard.
+In this article, I’ll show you a step-by-step process to find cheap flights based on Clark’s travel tips.

 Clark, a self-described travel addict, has years of experience finding cheap airfare and travel deals.
 He even used to own his own travel agency!